xolox/python-deb-pkg-tools/README.rst

       -v, --verbose               make more noise
       -h, --help                  show this message and exit

+One thing to note is that the operation of ``deb-pkg-tools --update-repo`` can be influenced by a configuration file.
+For details about this, please refer to the documentation on `deb_pkg_tools.repo.select_gpg_key()`_.

 If you're interested in using `deb-pkg-tools` as a Python module, please refer to the function reference on `Read the Docs`_.